bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 Adventure called in Australia.
 I hopped the Tasman sea where I joined a friend and we surfed our way South from the Gold Coast to Melbourne.
 I learned to live like an ozzy, surfing and eating vegemite.

 At a yoga retreat in the hills of New South Wales I deepened my practice of mindfulness and compassion.
-Through the teachers and community I learned to trust my intuition.
+With the help of teachers and community I learned to trust my intuition.

 ![A Wallabee sighting.](/img/img_20180515_073613624.jpg)